Vivien Leigh: 1939: Gone with the Wind

 Filming proved difficult for Leigh.
 Cukor was dismissed and replaced by Victor Fleming, with whom Leigh frequently quarrelled.
 She and Olivia de Havilland secretly met with Cukor at night and on weekends for his advice about how they should play their parts.
 Leigh befriended Clark Gable, his wife Carole Lombard and Olivia de Havilland, but she clashed with Leslie Howard, with whom she was required to play several emotional scenes.
 Leigh was sometimes required to work seven days a week, often late into the night, which added to her distress, and she missed Olivier, who was working in New York City.
 On a long-distance telephone call to Olivier, she declared: "Puss, my puss, how I hate film acting!
 Hate, hate, and never want to do another film again!"
 Quoted in a 2006 biography of Olivier, Olivia de Havilland defended Leigh against claims of her manic behaviour during the filming of Gone with the Wind: "Vivien was impeccably professional, impeccably disciplined on Gone with the Wind.
 She had two great concerns: doing her best work in an extremely difficult role and being separated from Larry [Olivier], who was in New York."

 Gone with the Wind brought Leigh immediate attention and fame, but she was quoted as saying, "I'm not a film star—I'm an actress.
 Being a film star—just a film star—is such a false life, lived for fake values and for publicity.
 Actresses go on for a long time and there are always marvellous parts to play."
-The film won 10 Academy Awards including a Best Actress award for Leigh, who also won a New York Film Critics Circle Award for Best Actress.
+The film won ten Academy Awards, including Best Actress for Leigh, who also won the New York Film Critics Circle Award for Best Actress.